 While retinoids are usually the first choice for acne treatment, this isn't the case during your pregnancy or postpartum period.
 It's best to avoid retinoids from the moment you decide to start trying to conceive until you have finished breastfeeding as they can pose a risk to your baby's health.

-The good news is that you can still treat acne with skincare that is safe for pregnancy and postpartum and our Software doctors are able to create a customised formula based on your life stage as well as your skin needs.
+The good news is that you can still treat acne with skincare that is safe for pregnancy and postpartum and our Software practitioners are able to create a customised formula based on your life stage as well as your skin needs.

 While there's nothing wrong with body acne, know that you don't have to put up with it and there are treatment options available when you're ready.

 Photo credit: Getty Images